nmwsharp/recipes/content/post/Salmon Orzo Bake.md

 Preheat oven to 400F.

 Find a ~2 qt baking dish.
-Add oil, butter, lemon juice, parsley, salt, pepper, garlic powder, and lemon juice.
-Use a fork to mix ingredients and for a marinade.
+Add oil, butter, parsley, salt, pepper, garlic powder, and lemon juice.
+Use a fork to mix ingredients and form a marinade.

 Dip salmon fillets in marinade to coat, set aside.